- During the semester students enroll in 4 or 5 classes, 12 or 15 credits.

 - Spanish Prerequistes: Completed SPAN 2020-Advanced Intermediate Spanish or the equivalent.

-- Students may opt to take one of the courses offered on the Engineering (fall), or Commerce (spring) tracks.
+- Fall students may opt to take one of the courses offered on the Engineering track.

 Semester Course Offering